CATERING CALLS THAT DO NOT GET DROPPED

 Catering goes to a person

 When the AI hears a catering request, it confirms that is what the caller means and hands the call to staff — catering is a relationship, not a transaction.
-The conversation patterns for this were documented and tuned around how Omaha's callers actually ask.
+The handoff was shaped around how Omaha's callers actually ask for catering.

 Scheduled orders that respect the kitchen